LatticeQCD/AnalysisToolbox/README.md

 - **General mathematics:** Numerical differentiation, convenience wrappers for SciPy numerical integration and solving IVPs.
-- **General statistics:** Jackknife, bootstrap, Gaussian bootstrap, error propagation, estimate integrated autocorrelation time, and curve fitting with and without Bayesian priors.
+- **General statistics:** Jackknife, bootstrap, Gaussian bootstrap, error propagation, various information criteria, estimation of integrated autocorrelation time, and curve fitting with and without Bayesian priors.
 We stress that our math and statistics methods are generally useful, independent of physics contexts.
 - **General physics:** Unit conversions, critical exponents for various universality classes, physical constants, Ising model in arbitrary dimensions.